-CHILD ABUSE CASES: If a Department of Child Safety (DCS) worker or peace officer enters the campus requesting to interview a student attending the school, the school administrator shall be notified.
+CHILD ABUSE CASES.
+If a child protective services (CPS) worker or peace officer enters the campus requesting to interview a student attending the school, the school administrator shall be notified.
 Access to interview shall be granted when the child to be interviewed is the subject of or is the sibling of or is living with the child who is the subject of an abuse or abandonment investigation.
-The personnel of the District shall cooperate with the investigating Department of Child Safety worker or peace officer.
+The personnel of the District shall cooperate with the investigating child protective services worker or peace officer.
 If a student is taken into temporary custody in accordance with A.R.S.
-8-821, the Department of Child Safety worker or peace officer may be reminded to notify the student's parent of the custody, pursuant to A.R.S.
+8-821, the child protective services worker or peace officer may be reminded to notify the student's parent of the custody, pursuant to A.R.S.
 8-823.
-The Department of Child Safety worker or peace officer shall be requested to establish proper identification and complete and sign a "Form for Signature of Interviewing Officer."
+The child protective services worker or peace officer shall be requested to establish proper identification and complete and sign a "Form for Signature of Interviewing Officer."
 Six (6) hours following the relinquishment of custody by the school, school personnel may respond to inquiries about the temporary custody of the child and may, if considered necessary, call the parent.